dg9vh/MMDVMHost-Websocketboard/README.md

 ### Installation steps
 * first of all (if not already done by installation of MMDVMHost): create a syetemuser with `sudo adduser --system --no-create-home --group mmdvm`
+* also add the new user to the group "dialout" with `usermod -a -G dialout mmdvm`
 * add following line to /etc/sudoers with `sudo visudo` for getting the logtailer access to MMDVMHost: `www-data ALL=(ALL) NOPASSWD: /usr/local/bin/MMDVMHost`
 * clone this repository to your home-directory with `git clone --recurse-submodules -j8 https://github.com/dg9vh/MMDVMHost-Websocketboard` to clone the repository with it's submodules
 * create directory with `sudo mkdir /opt/MMDVMDash`